icatproject-contrib/topcat_ijp_plugin/README.md

 }

 ```
-The rest of the translation strings can be appended to the lang.json file and are as follows:
+The rest of the translation strings can be appended to the lang.json file and are:

 ```
 {